davecburke/silverbullet-clipper/README.md

 - Removed '.md' from the link to the new SilverBullet page as it's redundant
 - Fixed missing image when looking at the extension in My Extensions
 - Sanatized HTML for enhanced security
+## 1.0.0
+- Added ability to specify the SilverBullet directory the capture will be saved to.
+Thanks [dklawran](https://github.com/dklawren)